Skip to main content

 Any Container-derived object (Sprite, Container, etc.) can become interactive simply by setting its eventMode property to any of the eventModes listed above.
 Doing so will cause the object to emit interaction events that can be responded to in order to drive your project's behavior.

-Check out the interaction example code.
+Check out the click interactivity example code.

 To respond to clicks and taps, bind to the events fired on the object, like so: